-Our selling, general and administrative costs have increased significantly since we began to focus significant resources on establishing our commercial organization in preparation for the commercial launch of OFIRMEV.
-Following approval of OFIRMEV in November 2010, we began the process of hiring and training our sales force and related personnel, and we currently have approximately 150 dedicated, hospital-focused sales representatives covering territories across the U.S. These sales representatives are focusing their efforts on the top 1,800 to 1,900 U.S. hospitals, which we believe represent approximately 80% of the market opportunity for OFIRMEV.
-We anticipate our selling, general and administrative expenses will continue to increase in the coming periods as we execute our marketing and sales strategies for OFIRMEV, implement a variety of marketing programs to educate customers and continue to build our corporate infrastructure and support our commercial operations in connection with the launch of OFIRMEV.
+Our selling, general and administrative costs increased significantly following the approval of OFIRMEV in November 2010 as we hired our sales force and related personnel to support the commercial efforts for OFIRMEV.
+Our sales representatives are focusing their efforts on the top 1,800 to 1,900 U.S. hospitals, which we believe represent approximately 80% of the market opportunity for OFIRMEV.
+We expect to continue to incur significant selling, general and administrative expenses as we continue to execute our marketing and sales strategies for OFIRMEV and implement a variety of marketing programs to inform customers about OFIRMEV.